siddvoh/Emo-Aware-LLM/README.md

 # Emo-Aware-LLM

-An emotion-aware AI assistant that uses facial recognition to detect emotions and provide contextual responses using OpenAI's GPT-4.
+An emotion-aware AI assistant that uses facial recognition to detect emotions and provide contextual responses using LLMs.

 ## Prerequisites